kainsavage/HistoryBlock/README.md

 ##### Migrating Legacy Blacklist

 Visit `about:config` and search for `extensions.historyblock.stringpref`.
-Double-click the row to open the value editor, and copy the entire value (it will be a comma-separated list of hash values) suitable for entering at the (import)[#import] control.
+Double-click the row to open the value editor, and copy the entire value (it will be a comma-separated list of hash values) suitable for entering at the import control.

 #### Add Domain